 The first Calverley to be connected to Oulton was William’s son Robert, born in September 1613, a few months after the death of his grandfather and named after him.
 In the pedigree he is described as “of Oulton” with a wife called Anne but there is no mention of her surname.

-Despite the turmoil Robert and Anne managed to survive and prosper and had a total of eight children, four boys and four girls.
+Despite the turmoil Robert and Anne had a total of eight children, four boys and four girls.
 We know more about them than previous generations because in 1642, as the Civil War unfolded, Robert, along with other landowners in the Rothwell area, was caught between the opposing factions of Cavaliers and Roundheads amongst the Yorkshire gentry.

 After the king fell out with Parliament he moved to York and for a while there were attempts by supporters of both sides to keep Yorkshire neutral and find a peaceful solution.
 Indeed in late September 1642 about half a dozen leaders from each side met at a house on Rothwell Haigh to negotiate.